 - Browse the JVM logs for the server which is hosting the resource you are trying to access.
-Messages starting with NMSV are related to the Naming Service. - · Open the Log Analyzer on the service log of the server which is hosting the resource you are trying to access and use it to browse error and warning messages. - With WebSphere Application Server running, run the dumpNameSpace command for Windows systems, or the dumpNameSpace.sh command for UNIX and z/OS systems, and pipe, redirect, or "more" the output so that it is easily viewed.
+Messages starting with NMSV are related to the Naming Service. - With WebSphere Application Server running, run the dumpNameSpace command for Windows systems, or the dumpNameSpace.sh command for UNIX and z/OS systems, and pipe, redirect, or "more" the output so that it is easily viewed.
 This command results in a display of all objects in the WebSphere Application Server namespace, including the directory path and object name. - If the object a client needs to access does not appear, use the administrative console to verify that: - The server hosting the target resource is started. - The Web module or EJB container, if applicable, hosting the target resource is running. - The JNDI name of the target resource is correct and updated. - If the problem resource is remote, that is, not on the same node as the Name Server node, that the JNDI name is fully qualified, including the host name.
+This is especially applicable to Network Deployment configurations - View detailed information on the run-time behavior of the WebSphere Application Server Naming service by enabling trace on the following components and reviewing the output:

+- com.ibm.ws.naming.

+- com.ibm.websphere.naming.

-This is especially applicable to Network Deployment configurations - View detailed information on the run-time behavior of the WebSphere Application Server Naming service by enabling trace on the following components and reviewing the output: - com.ibm.ws.naming. - com.ibm.websphere.naming. - If you see an exception that appears to be CORBA related ("CORBA" appears as part of the exception name) look for a naming-services-specific CORBA minor code, further down in the exception stack, for information on the real cause of the problem.
-For a list of naming service exceptions and explanations, see the class com.ibm.websphere.naming.WsnCorbaMinorCodes in the Javadoc topic in this InfoCenter.
+- If you see an exception that appears to be CORBA related ("CORBA" appears as part of the exception name) look for a naming-services-specific CORBA minor code, further down in the exception stack, for information on the real cause of the problem.
+For a list of naming service exceptions and explanations, see the class com.ibm.websphere.naming.WsnCorbaMinorCodes in the Javadoc topic in the information center.